4d/docs/website/translated_docs/es/ServerWindow/processes.md

 The "Processes" button indicates, in parentheses, the total number of processes running in the server (this number does not take into account any display filters applied to the window nor the state of the **Display processes by groups** option).

 You can change the order of the columns by simply dragging and dropping the column header areas.
-You can also sort the list of column values by clicking on its header.
+También puede ordenar la lista de los valores de las columnas haciendo clic en su encabezado.

 Like the Users page, this page contains a dynamic [search/filtering area](users.md#searchfiltering-area) that can be used to reduce the number of rows displayed in the list to those that correspond to the text entered in the search area.
 The search/filtering is carried out in the Session and Process name columns.